-If you’re headed to Disney World, it’s easy to get caught up in a frenzy of booking hotels, buying park tickets, making dining reservations, and picking your FastPass+ ride selections.
+If you’re headed to Disney World, it’s easy to get caught up in a frenzy of booking hotels, buying park tickets, making dining reservations, and deciding what is (and isn't) worth your time.
 So we understand if you’re overlooking a few details.
 In fact, we’re pretty sure park policies are far from your mind during the booking process.
 Here are a few things you should know before you sprint through the park gates.

 2. No straws, lids, or balloons in Disney’s Animal Kingdom

 Heading to Disney’s Animal Kingdom with a balloon or cup with a plastic straw and lid from another park?
 Those items are a no-no in order to protect the safety of the animals.
 Your best bet is to buy the balloon after visiting the park, or drop it off at your hotel.
 Quench your thirst by bringing a refillable mug.
 If you’re buying a drink at any quick-service dining location in this park, you might notice something different about the cups: they don’t come with lids, and the straws are made of paper, not plastic.

 3. When hurricanes strike...

 Unfortunately even “The Most Magical Place on Earth” isn’t immune to hurricanes.
 If Mother Nature threatens your vacation, there’s hope.
 Should a hurricane warning be issued by the National Hurricane Center for the Orlando area, or your place of residence, within seven days of your scheduled arrival date, you can call in advance to reschedule or cancel your vacation package and most room-only reservations booked directly with Disney.
 Doing this won’t result in any additional fees.